 As Head of Sales and Client Service at Chancellor Capital, Mrs. Lesavoy developed one of the industry's premier sales and client service groups comprised of 25 individuals.
 From 1990 to 1995, her team brought in 200 new institutional relationships and serviced the needs of over 450 clients.
 In 2000, after working for the CEO of Invesco Institutional, Mrs. Lesavoy joined InvestorForce, an institutional investment technology enabling company, and was instrumental in its development both as an early founding shareholder, as well as supporting the capital raise of $72 million.
 In 2003, Mrs. Lesavoy co-founded Cue Capital, which successfully advised a range of private equity and alternative funds.
 With the founding of Avec Capital, Mrs. Lesavoy focuses on personally investing in and assisting emerging PE, VC, and Real Estate funds with differentiated skills and strategies that look to access institutional and high net worth investor groups.

-Mrs. Lesavoy joined the NMS Advisory Board in January of 2005.
-NMS is a conference group specializing in education on investment opportunities to the endowment and foundations community.
-Mrs. Lesavoy is a founding member of PE WIN.
-She is a member of the Duke alumni association and remains very active with Duke University.
-She served on the Trinity College board of advisors for two terms.
+Mrs. Lesavoy is a founding member of PEWIN and sits on their Steering Committee.
+She is a member of the Editorial Committee of the Academy of Institutional Investors.
+Mrs. Lesavoy is a member of the Duke alumni association and remains very active with Duke University.
+Mrs. Lesavoy supports and fundraises for several Cancer Research Organizations including Fighting Chance, Conquer Cancer - The ASCO Foundation, Women Who Conquer Cancer, where she also funds a research analyst position.
+She is also an avid supporter of Global Empowerment Mission, a non-profit that provides international front line aid and support to survivors of war and natural disasters. for She served on the Trinity College board of advisors for two terms and served on the NMS Advisory Board.
 Mrs. Lesavoy also participates in the Stanford University Fiduciary College, training pension fund trustees and staff on important fiduciary and ethical issues.
 She holds the Series 7 and 63 registrations with FINRA.

 Mrs. Lesavoy is a native New Yorker.
 She attended The Brearley School for 13 years.
 She received a bachelor’s degree from Duke University in Management Science and French Studies.